sharhar/Leopard-EM/docs/index.md

 Leopard-EM is a Python implementation of Two-Dimensional Template Matching (2DTM) which itself is a data analysis method in cryo-EM.
 This package reflects most of the functionality described in Lucas, *et al.* (2021)[^1] with additional user-friendly features for integrating into broader data science workflows.

+!!! note "Citing this work"

     If you use Leopard-EM in your research, please cite ((TODO: add manuscript link)).

 ## Installation